ybw0014/GeneticChickengineering-Reborn/README.md

 significant portion of this addon uses similar or identical code from MobCapturer, and this project would not have gotten off the ground without it.

+For this reborn version, I (ybw0014) would like to thank the following people:

+- @kii-chan-reloaded (for the original plugin)
+- @xMikux (Traditional Chinese translation)
+- @LobbyTech-MC (Simplified Chinese translation)
+- @zimzaza4 (Make it compatible with Slimefun RC-27+)
+- @CrispyXYZ (current maintainer for Simplified Chinese version, added Ultimate Exciation Chamber)

 ## Issues/Requests

 If you have any issues or feature requests, feel free to open an issue about it.
 If you're experiencing bugs, please provide any relevent server logs in your issue.